Transportation

 Walkability measures access in terms of walking time to various amenities using a score of 1 to 100, as provided by commercial information service Walk Score®.
 Walk Score® attempts to quantify two elements: distance to 7 various kinds of amenities (groceries, dining/drinking, shopping, errands, parks, schools, and culture/entertainment) and pedestrian friendliness.
 Pedestrian friendliness is calculated from population density and road metrics including block length and intersection data.

 People who are suddenly no longer able to drive but who live in an auto-dependent part of the community are often cut off from the life of the community.
-Not being able to leave your home and transport yourself can be very isolating and borderline dangerous.
+Not being able to leave one’s home and transport oneself can be very isolating and borderline dangerous.
 On the other hand, providing options for people to get to their destinations by public transit, by bike, or on foot offers independence and autonomy to people who cannot drive, and a less expensive, healthier, sometimes more fun transport to people who do drive.

 How are we doing?